apache/royale-docs/component-sets/jewel/jewel-theme-creation.md

 layout: docpage
 title: Jewel Theme Creation
+description: How to make a new theme for Jewel
+permalink: /component-sets/jewel/theme-creation
 ---

 # Jewel Theme Creation

 How to make a new theme for Jewel

 Jewel is a component set designed with change of appearance in mind.
 Jewel comes with a series of pre-designed themes so you can use it right away without having to create your own theme.
-You can learn more about the existing themes [here](component-sets/jewel/jewel-themes.html).
+You can learn more about the existing themes [here](component-sets/jewel/themes).
 The Jewel themes that come with Apache Royale define 12 colors, dark and light, flat / no-flat visuals.
 However, you may want a personalized look, and you can either adapt one of the existing themes or create one from scratch.

 ## Theme basics